Coded Caching in the Presence of a Wire and a Cache Tapping Adversary of Type II: Secrecy Constraint for Setting

-Notice that the random variable $\bZ_S^n$ only have a well-defined probability distribution when conditioned on the event $\{S_1,S_2\}$, since a prior distribution on these subsets is not defined.
+Note that $\bZ_S^n$ only has a well-defined probability distribution when conditioned on the event $\{S_1,S_2\}$, since a prior distribution on these subsets is not defined.
 For this fixed choice of the subsets, and any $\bd=(d_1,d_2)$, $d_1,d_2\in\{1,2\}$, we have